-This website (the site) is owned and operated by Sector 3 Management Solutions LLP (S3 Solutions).
+This website (the site) is owned and operated by S3 Solutions Ltd (S3 Solutions).

 The information contained in this website is for general information purposes only.
 The information is provided by S3 Solutions and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.

 S3 Solutions accept no liability for any loss or damage whatsoever arising as a result of any decision or action taken or refrained from as a result of information contained on the Site or as a result of your use or misuse of the site.

 Through this website you are able to link to other websites which are not under the control of S3 Solutions.
 We have no control over the nature, content and availability of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 Every effort is made to keep the website up and running smoothly.
 However, S3 Solutions and takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.

 This website and its content (including the site design, text, graphics and all software and source codes connected with the site) is copyright of S3 Solutions Ltd.

 © S3 Solutions Ltd 2018.
 All rights reserved.